JumpsecLabs/Developer.Handbook/sections/03_programming_languages/README.md

 - Every python project should have the `.gitignore` file from [Github](https://github.com/github/gitignore/blob/main/Python.gitignore)

-- Every project must utilize its own virtual environment (`virtualenv`) and include a `requirements.txt` file for dependency management.
+- Every project must utilise its own virtual environment (`virtualenv`) and include a `requirements.txt` file for dependency management.
   - [Poetry](https://python-poetry.org/) should be preferred
+  - Poetry must be used for any publicly available tools that are Python based

 - Adherence to standard PEP conventions is mandatory for all projects to ensure code consistency and readability.